pageboard/pagecut/README.md

 - plugins: array of plugins for ProseMirror
 - components: array of components like Coed-Link
 - menu: function(coed, items) { return items.fullMenu; }
+- content: a DOM node, similar to a call to `coed.set`

 Blocks